Frequently Asked Questions

 • Q: Will Fellows be compensated for their work?

 • Q: I have questions about the Civic Spring Fellowship.
-Is it possible to schedule a brief call with someone on your team?
+Is it possible to schedule a brief meeting or contact someone on your team?

 A: Please send your questions via email to civiceducation@citizensandscholars.org first.
-We will have opportunities to speak with our program staff during March and April.
+We will have opportunities to speak with our program staff during May.